aws/aws-cdk-rfcs/text/450-cdk-public-roadmap.md

 - Use Issue as a primary entity for the Product Roadmap
 - Tag the Product Roadmap issues with "Planning" label for easy search/filtering
-- Have two types:
 - Half-year roadmap: 2 issues (January - June, July - December) that will outline the 6 months plans for the team
 - Iteration plan: dedicated Issue for each month (an iteration is considered as a month) that outlines what is the focus in each area for this monnt.
 - Each issue should be created according to the template (half-year or monthly)

 ---